anitagraser/lab/manual.md

 ## Computer setup

 * Set up Teams chat and Outlook for email
+* Configure Windows File Explorer to display file endings
 * Download and install [Git](https://gitforwindows.org) version control system
 * Download and install [Miniforge](https://github.com/conda-forge/miniforge) as a Python package manager with conda/mamba
+   * Add the path to conda to your PATH in the Windows environmental variables so that you can call conda from the command line
 * Download and install [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US) for a better command line experience
-   * Configure a conda profile so you can use conda/mamba from Terminal
 * Download and install [VSCode](https://code.visualstudio.com) as a development environment that integrates with Git, conda, Jupyter, et al.
    * Install the Python and Jupyter extensions
 * Download and install [QGIS](https://qgis.org/de/site/forusers/download.html) as a user-friendly GUI for spatial data visualization and analysis